CSS-Electronics/canedge-influxdb-writer/deploy-aws-lambda/README.md

 15. Download a logfile via CANcloud from your main bucket and upload to your test bucket via CANcloud (from the Home tab)
 16. Verify that the Lambda function is triggered within a minute and check from the log output that it processes the data
 17. Verify that data is written correctly to InfluxDB

-Once tested, change the 'Trigger' S3 bucket to your main bucket and verify that it works as intended over a period.

 #### Lambda function test event data